 You can configure rules for browser (client) caching.
 For example, you can set a time period in which the client caches static files delivered by the CMS.
 You also can define how long dynamically generated pages are cached on the client.

 You can configure content media cache headers through

 The static file middleware serves static files.
 To control the caching of these files, see Set HTTP response headers.

 Dynamic Data Store (DDS) offers an API and infrastructure for the saving, loading, and searching of both compile-time data types (.NET object instances) and runtime data types (property bags).

 - The first level cache is a normal collection of objects that reside in memory with the context until the context is no longer in scope.

 - The second level cache provides a default in-memory cache implementation to the DDS.
-Objects are in deconstructed form, meaning they do not hold hard references to each other and may be invalidated from the cache individually, thereby maximizing cache efficiency.
-The used in-memory decides when and how it releases objects from memory, if CMS does not remove the objects due to updates.
+Objects are in deconstructed form, meaning they do not hold hard references to each other and may be invalidated from the cache individually, maximizing cache efficiency.
+The used in-memory decides when and how it releases objects from memory if CMS does not remove them due to updates.